Best Practices & Strategies

 Learning Objective: Identify basic principles of Universal Design, Differentiated Instruction and Best Practice teaching strategies that incorporate technology resources to enhance an existing or new lesson or activity in your classroom.

 " Using technology does not necessarily enhance learning, and many technologies have the same accessibility problems that non-tech options might have.
 Technology needs to be carefully planned into the curriculum as a way to achieve the goals."
-(UDLcenter.org )
+(About UDL: CAST )

 1. Watch this (4:27 minute) video, Differentiating Instruction: It's Not as Hard as You Think

-2. Look over the list of Examples of A.T. in a variety of categories listed on the right-hand side of this Wilsom County Schools web site.
+2. Look over the list of Examples of A.T. in a variety of categories listed on the right-hand side of this Wilsom County Schools web page.

 3. Carefully reflect on your lesson and students you teach.
 Are there some tools mentioned that might support their learning?
 If so, add them to your graphic organizer, and to your lesson plan template in the Procedure section.

 4. Explore two or three of the nine strategies listed below in the chart.
 Use the links listed below the chart to identify some of the technologies that support these "Best Teaching Practices."